bkupidura/recorder/Readme.md

-Recorder is simple golang service to record rtsp camera stream, and upload it to remote server thru ssh.
+Recorder is simple golang service to record rtsp camera stream, and upload it to remote server thru ssh (sftp).
 It supports recording length and number of videos to record (`burst`).

 ## Overview